Refined radial basis function-generated finite difference analysis of non-Newtonian natural convection: Results

-The $w$ sweep is calculated with a central internodal distance $h_2=0.02$ that has been determined to be adequate in the previous paragraph and the results are shown in the upper right graph of Figure~\ref{fig:refineParameterConvergence}.
-The main goal of the dense boundary band is providing a sufficient discretisation for the high velocity flow in the boundary layer.
-We can use Figure~\ref{fig:velocityProfileConvergence} to estimate the required width at 0.02-0.03, based on the distance from the boundary where flow velocity reduces to half its maximum value.
+The dense boundary width $w$ sweep is calculated with a refinement ratio of $\frac{h_2}{h_1} = 10$, that has been determined to be adequate in the previous paragraph, and the results are shown in the upper right graph of Figure~\ref{fig:refineParameterConvergence}.
+The main goal of the dense boundary band is providing a sufficient discretisation for the high velocity flow and the corresponding gradients in the boundary layer.
+We can use Figure~\ref{fig:logConvergenceProfiles} to estimate the required width to 0.02-0.03, based on the distance from the boundary where flow velocity reduces to half its maximum value.
 The estimate is confirmed with numerical results that show no improvement when increasing the boundary band width $w$ beyond a point where it covers the boundary layer flow.
 The effect of $w$ is less noticeable when using smaller $h_1$ as the linearly decreasing density beyond the edge of the dense band still provides a sufficient density as long as the peak of the flow is covered.
-We chose $w=0.025$ as the refinement parameter for further use as it provides the same results as $w=0.1$, especially at smaller $h_1$ that we are mainly interested in, while providing a significant reduction in node count as seen from the lower right graph of Figure~\ref{fig:refineParameterConvergence}.
+We chose $w=0.025$ as the refinement parameter for further use as it provides practically the same results as $w=0.1$, especially at smaller $h_1$ that we are mainly interested in, while providing a significant reduction in node count as seen from the lower right graph of Figure~\ref{fig:refineParameterConvergence}.

 The symmetric refinement approach is not ideal, but is suitable as a proof-of-concept due to the small number of density function parameters, which simplifies their analysis and selection.
 A simple improvement would be to treat the non-insulated and insulated boundaries differently, since the latter do not exhibit the sharp convective flow layer and can be discretised with a lower density.
 The real improvements to refinement can become arbitrarily complex and focus on deriving an error indicator based either on a previous, less refined solution or on the properties of the numerical method itself.